abhishekpopli/Twitter_Hashtags_Geoplotting_MongoDB/README.md

 Different collection for Delhi and Mumbai were made and twitter-delhi, twitter-mumbai.py are Twitter stream listeners saving respective tweets in MongoDB database "twitterdb".
 While twitter_nostreaming.py extracts previous tweets of particluar hashtags.

+Googlechart.html file plots the graph, though slowly bcoz of checking each location by name written in different languages.

 To be done:
-1.Distribution of Original Tweets vs Retweeted Tweets 2.Distribution of favorite counts on Original Tweets 3.Distribution of Type of Tweet i.e. Text, Image, Text+Image
+1.Distribution of Original Tweets vs Retweeted Tweets 2.Distribution of favorite counts on Original Tweets 3.Distribution of Type of Tweet i.e. Text, Image, Text+Image due to max size limit of 25mb, the main mongodb files are in https://drive.google.com/drive/folders/1Soxx-OPTu8UfYCWwb6cEDW6DbPhP5mrm?usp=sharing